Vesnik91/reminder-fe/README.md

 Npm commands:

+First run `npm install` to download all dependencies required by packageJSON;

-`npm start` - runs the compiler and a server at the same time, both in "watch mode".
+Then run `npm start` - runs the compiler and a server at the same time, both in "watch mode".

+Additional commands:

 `npm run build` - runs the TypeScript compiler once.